iiasa/Condor_run_R/configuring.md

 Default value: `NULL`

-Directory on the submit machine into where `.g00` job work/save files are transferred.
+Directory on the submit machine into where `.g00` job [work/save output files](https://www.gams.com/latest/docs/UG_SaveRestart.html) are transferred.
 Can also be an absolute path.
 Excluded from bundle.
 When set to `NULL`, [`G00_OUTPUT_DIR`](#g00_output_dir) will be used instead.

 ### G00_OUTPUT_FILE

 Default value: `""`

-Name of work/save file produced by a job on the execution point the [`save=` GAMS parameter](https://www.gams.com/latest/docs/UG_GamsCall.html#GAMSAOsave).
+Name of work/save file produced by a job on the execution point via the [`save=` GAMS parameter](https://www.gams.com/latest/docs/UG_GamsCall.html#GAMSAOsave).
 Will be renamed with the cluster number (submission sequence number) and job number to avoid name collisions when transferred to the submit machine.

 **:point_right:Note:** to automatically process G00 output files renamed with the cluster number, it is helpful to have an easy means of obtaining the cluster number.
 The [`CLUSTER_NUMBER_LOG`](#cluster_number_log) option serves this purpose.